-- 29 men and 59 women are on formal flexible working arrangements (these include 48/52, Parental Leave RTW and other formal flexible working arrangements) - 80% of all carers leave was taken by women - Proportionally, twice as many women accessed carers leave compared to men
+29 men and 59 women are on formal flexible working arrangements (these include 48/52, Parental Leave RTW and other formal flexible working arrangements)

+- 80% of all carers leave was taken by women. - Proportionally, twice as many women accessed carer's leave compared to men.

-- Using flexible work arrangements is not a barrier to success - 55% (women) versus 70% (men) agree - Having caring responsibilities is not a barrier to success - 55% (women) versus 66% (men) agree
+- Using flexible work arrangements is not a barrier to success - 55% (Women) vs. 70% (Men) agreement. - Having caring responsibilities is not a barrier to success - 55% (Women) vs. 66% (Men) agreement.

-- Traditional and stereotypical attitudes towards flexible work and carer responsibilities impacts women AND men - Men can feel restricted in taking up flexible work arrangements which might otherwise be granted to women
+Traditional and stereotypical attitudes towards flexible work and carer responsibilities impacts women AND men.
+Men can feel restricted in taking up flexible work arrangements which might otherwise be granted to women.